-Several years ago, a member took in three foster children and is working today to navigate the path to adoption.
+Several years ago, a member of the church took in three foster children, and they are working today to navigate the path to adoption.

-“It’s a living example of EmberHope’s work and makes it a lot more real to be able to see day in, day out the fruits of a ministry like that,” Rev. Aaron Duell says.
+“It’s a living example of EmberHope Youthville’s work and makes it a lot more real to be able to see day in, day out the fruits of a ministry like that,” Rev. Aaron Duell says.

-With that experience, the church’s mission committee invited EmberHope staff to talk about their ministry at a 5th Sunday brunch.
-There, Duell joshes, Methodists did two things they excel at, eating together and taking a collection.
-The 5th Sunday affairs typically raise hundreds of dollars to support the selected charity’s good works.
+With that experience, the church’s mission committee invited EmberHope Youthville staff to talk about their ministry at a “5th Sunday brunch.”
+The 5th Sunday events often raise hundreds of dollars to support the selected charity’s work.

-Year in, and year out, Cheney UMC also supports EmberHope through the Back-to-School drive and Christmas Connection.
+Cheney UMC also supports EmberHope Youthville through the Back-to-School drive and Christmas Connection.

 “The Bible makes it clear that God calls for special attention and justice for the widow and the orphan.
-And that’s EmberHope in a nutshell, helping the vulnerable who need special care,” Duell said.
+And that’s EmberHope Youthville in a nutshell, helping the vulnerable who need special care,” Rev. Aaron Duell says.
 “Most folks in our congregation have families, kids, or grandchildren, so it especially resonates.”

-As a fourth-grade teacher, mission committee chair Laurie Thisius knows the need.
+As a fourth-grade teacher, mission committee chair Laurie Thisius knows how great the need is.

-“Everybody carries around an ‘invisible backpack,’ and they have things in their pack that people can’t see, all the things going on in their life,” she says.
+“Everybody carries around an ‘invisible backpack,’ and they have things in their backpack that people can’t see, all the things going on in their life,” Thisius says.
 Receiving supplies means “one less concern weighing on the hearts of the kids and the parents as well.”

 “It warms our hearts to know that we are able to reach out in Christian love and help other people in need,” Thisius says.
-“When they receive the Back-to-School supplies and Christmas gifts, I hope they realize there’s someone out there who loves them even if we don’t know them personally.
-It’s our job to show them God’s love, so they can reach their full potential.”
+“When they receive the Back-to-School supplies and Christmas gifts, I hope they realize there is someone out there who loves them even if we don’t know them personally.
+It is our job to show them God’s love, so they can reach their full potential.”